txt/plm19/doc/lisp1.md

 [chat](https://plm19.slack.com/)

 (For a great tutorial on lots of useful Lisp idoms, see [here](https://learnxinyminutes.com/docs/common-lisp/).
-For notes on why LISP is so amazing, see below.)
+For notes on why LISP is so awesome, see below.)

 # LISP: One ring to rule them all.